tkoetting03/silicon/quotes.md

 “Nobody ever figures out what life is all about, and it doesn't matter.
 Explore the world.
 Nearly everything is really interesting if you go into it deeply enough.” - **Richard Feynman**

+"Are you righteous?
+Kind?
+Does your confidence lie in this?
+Are you loved by all?
+Know that I was, too.
+Do you imagine your suffering will be any less because you loved goodness and truth?" -**Takamitsu Ôkubo, The Thin Red Line**

+"All the western nations are caught in a lie, the lie of their pretended humanism: this means that their history has no moral justification, and that the West has no moral authority.” - **James Baldwin**

 [back](./)